MadBrozzeR/madsocket/README.md

 In this case MadSocket server itself is never being started, so `start` and `close` events will never be triggered.

-## ClientRequest instance
+## ClientConnection instance

-When any ClientRequest relative event (connect, disconnect, message) occures, corresponding listener is being called with ClientRequest instance as a context.
+When any ClientConnection relative event (connect, disconnect, message) occures, corresponding listener is being called with ClientConnection instance as a context.
 So you can use `this` keyword to gain access to this instance and its methods.

 ### client.send